yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 ### `link` {#manager.link}

 Create a symbolic link to the yanked files.
-(This is a privileged action in Windows and must be run as an administrator.)
+(This is a privileged action on Windows and must be run as an administrator.)

 | Argument/Option | Description                                  |
 | --------------- | -------------------------------------------- |